Jonathan GreenblattCEO and National Director

-Jonathan Greenblatt is the CEO of ADL (Anti-Defamation League) and its sixth National Director.
+Jonathan A. Greenblatt is the CEO of ADL (Anti-Defamation League) and its sixth National Director.
 As chief executive of ADL, Jonathan leads all aspects of the world’s leading anti-hate organization.
 He is an accomplished entrepreneur and innovative leader with deep experience in the private, public and nonprofit sectors.

 Since becoming CEO in July 2015, Greenblatt has modernized ADL while refocusing it on the mission it has had since its founding in 1913: to fight the defamation of the Jewish people, and to secure justice and fair treatment to all.

 Before ADL, Greenblatt served in the White House as Special Assistant to President Obama and Director of the Office of Social Innovation.
 He came to that role after a long career in business.
 In 2002, he co-founded Ethos Brands, the business that launched Ethos Water, a premium bottled water that helps children around the world access clean water.
 Ethos was acquired by Starbucks Coffee Company in 2005.
-Following the acquisition, Jonathan was named VP of global consumer products at Starbucks and joined the board of the Starbucks Foundation.
+Following the acquisition, Jonathan was named VP of Global Consumer Products at Starbucks and joined the board of the Starbucks Foundation.

-Jonathan has served as an adjunct faculty member at the Anderson School of Management at UCLA and served as a senior fellow at The Wharton School of the University of Pennsylvania.
-Jonathan graduated cum laude with a BA from Tufts University and earned his MBA from the Kellogg School of Management at Northwestern University.
+Jonathan has served as an adjunct faculty member at the Anderson School of Management at UCLA and as a senior fellow at The Wharton School of the University of Pennsylvania.
+He is a Henry Crown Fellow of the Aspen Institute and a member of the Council on Foreign Relations.